Simonlee711/MEME/README.md

 - Demonstrate on more general tasks extending it capabilities to other domains in an appendix
 - Test the orthogonality of datasets
 - Add the number representation portion of the value since our model learns a lot of number stuff
+- power analysis and unbalanced dataset correction for Multiclass classification

 ## Authors
 - **Simon Lee** (simonlee711@g.ucla.edu)